Guided Literary Walk

 Among the readings, landmarks and anecdotes, discover where characters in Flann O’Brien’s The Dalkey Archive drank Hurley’s tonic wine; the train tunnel that Joyce recalls in Portrait and where Chapter Two of Ulysses is set.
 Look out over the coastline dubbed ‘Ireland’s Amalfi Coast’ that George Bernard Shaw and Henry Cardinal Newman so admired and of which Hugh Leonard said in his play ‘Da’, “there’s a view, that if you were rich enough, you couldn’t buy it”

-The walk concludes in the Maeve Binchy Memorial Garden at Dalkey Library where you can rest on her muralled bench.
+The walk will finish in the Maeve Binchy Memorial Garden in Dalkey Library where there’s a mosaic to Maeve’s memory.

 We offer luxury experiences for those looking for something even more exclusive.

 These walks must be pre-booked and a minimum group number of 6 is required.

 Tickets €15 per person (6 x €15, total €90) +Booking Fees.